Is Wholesaling Real Estate Legal In Mississippi? A 2024 Guide For Investors

 Host and CEO of Real Estate Skills, Alex Martinez, provides a comprehensive, step-by-step guide for beginners to start wholesaling real estate!

-Real estate wholesalers are investors who employ a technique in which they sign a purchase agreement (including an earnest money deposit) as the buyer.
+Real estate wholesaling is a technique in which investors sign a purchase agreement (including an earnest money deposit) as the buyer.
 However, instead of following through with the purchase, the wholesaler finds another party (often called the end buyer) to purchase the real property (rental property or otherwise) for a higher price.
 The difference in the original purchase price and the subsequent price is typically what wholesalers earn as a profit for acting as an intermediary.

 Wholesale houses purchased by real estate wholesalers tend to be below market value and offered by motivated sellers and those facing financial distress and uncertainty, such as those created by a pending foreclosure.